inesesmila/bootcamp/README.md

 ### Add J5.js in your P5.js sketch

- minimal sketch to switch on a led
+ minimal sketch to use a led!

 ```javascript